Portable Oxygen Concentrator Medical Design for Home use

 For some patient, continuous supply of Oxygen is necessary all day long, and having a portable Oxygen Concentrator will give patients great freedoms moving around the home as needed.
 O2Tower is designed to be compact, lightweight, and portable with easy cable management.

-Clean UI design and reassured experience
+Clean UI design and reassuring experience

 O2Tower reinvent the User Interface (UI) with a big LCD display and 1 simple dial button to control the device with 1 hand operation.
 When in use, the circular LED around the outlet of Oxygen tube will glow with a slow breathing rhythm to bring the machine to live.
-Together with the breathing LED, there is also a physical air flow meter to provide physical assurance that there are Oxygen generating through the system.
+Together with the breathing LED, there is also a physical air flow meter to provide physical assurance that there is Oxygen generating through the system.

 Easy to handle water filter